Rlk81/CS3398-cardassians-S2019/README.md

 * Brian
   * Features added:
      The difficulty class `difficulty.h` and `difficulty.cpp` now changes the probability of getting certain blocks.
 In easy, you are much more likely to get the two easiest blocks, the squre and the line.
 And for hard you have a much higher chance to not get those easier blocks.
 Normal has no changes as it is the natural game mode.
 This addition is on top of the speed change from the last sprint.
 I also added the ability to change difficulty in game `main.cpp` by pressing the 1, 2, or 3 keys (for easy, normal, hard).
+* Isaac
+  * Features added:
+     Scorekeeping was added, counting lines cleared and appropriate score scheme for the game.
+Added the SDL TTF library to the project structure.
+Scores were displayed to the screen in-game using the SDL TTF library.
+Also created new buttons for the color scheme selection in the Options menu (New bitmap images).
+Score logic and display functionality can be found in `Moard.cpp`, `Main.cpp`, `IO.cpp`, and `Pause_menu.cpp`.
+Additional TTF library files were added in the /SDL/ directory.